Rayhatron/matthewgraybosch.com/_posts/development/2017-01-24-creating-a-system-serif-font-stack-for-web-development.markdown

 > This makes a lot of sense and I plan to use this in my next website, but these are all sans-serif fonts.
 I can’t help but wonder if it’s possible to create similar stacks for system-default serif and monospace fonts.
 I might want to use the serif fonts on headings or blockquotes for emphasis, and apply monospace to the pre and code elements.

 It might not be the worst comment ever posted (it isn't abusive, racist, or sexist enough), but I've seen better.
-Hell, I've posted better &mdash; just not on a smart-phone at four in the morning while taking a leak.
+Hell, I've posted better &mdash; just not on a smartphone at four in the morning while taking a leak.

 Here is [Chris Coyier's reply](https://css-tricks.com/snippets/css/system-font-stack/#comment-1606238):